Do you know hot springs in wilderness?

 Going down the bank, you will find several tubs made of rocks.

-Please watch out the extremely hot source of the springs!
+Watch out the extremely hot source of the springs.

 Here is the gushing point and it is too hot for soak.